BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents/talents_detailed.md

 **Glimmer of Light**

 Glimmer of Light no longer has the synergies that once made it's healing strong, so most of it's power comes from retaining your single full power beacon.
 In dungeons that we frequently need to deal with large incoming AoE healing Beacon of Faith generally performs better.
-That being said Glimmer of Light can still be used for lower keys and will help quite abit with tank healing.
+That being said Glimmer of Light can still be used for lower keys and will help quite a bit with tank healing.

 **Beacon of Faith**